Welcome! It should take a few minutes to set up everything and be ready to go!

 - Once the container pull is completed, go back to the app and click refresh to view active Practicus AI images on your computer.
 Confirm you successfully pulled the container image.

-- Click New Worker Node button to open Worker Nodes tab.
+- Click New Cloud Worker button to open Cloud Workers tab.

 - Click Save to close settings.

-- In the Worker Nodes tab, select local container as Cloud Region.
+- In the Cloud Workers tab, select local container as Cloud Region.

-- Click Launch New button to start a Worker Node.
+- Click Launch New button to start a Cloud Worker.

-- When navigating cloud data sources in the Explore tab, you can switch between local and cloud Worker Nodes by using the drop-down list at the top right.
+- When navigating cloud data sources in the Explore tab, you can switch between local and Cloud Workers by using the drop-down list at the top right.

 Issues?
 If you are facing any issues, please check the container troubleshooting section below.